 Once you have your Framework Laptop set up following the Quick Start Guide, you're ready to install your preferred OS.
-With the latest version of Linux Mint, everything seems to work smoothly out of the box.
-We've put limited testing into it though, so we recommend Fedora 35 for now if you want a distro that is fully vetted.
+With the latest release of Linux Mint, everything works pretty smoothly.
+You can check our Linux page for additional Linux compatibility notes.